List of Fast & Furious characters: Dominic Toretto

 In The Fate of the Furious, Dominic is on his honeymoon with Letty, as they never officially had one during their time on the run, and is approached by a new enemy named Cipher, who forces him to work for her and betray his friends and family by holding Elena hostage.
-He was also forced to help her steal the "God Eye" and all the equipment for her plan to start a war.
-On Cipher's plane he learns he and Elena had a son while they were in a relationship.
+He was also forced to help her steal the God's Eye and all the equipment for her plan to start a war.
+On Cipher's plane, he learns that he and Elena had a son while they were in a relationship.
 After nearly losing the nuclear warheads to Letty and the team.
-He watches in horror as Cipher lets her right-hand and second-in-command, Connor Rhodes kill Elena.
+He watches in horror as Cipher lets her right-hand and second-in-command, Connor Rhodes, kill Elena.
 In desperate need of outside help, he makes a deal with Deckard Shaw's mother to have Owen rescued and faking Deckard's death, in return for her two sons to rescue his child from Cipher.
 Once Deckard rescues his son, Dom turns on Cipher and kills Rhodes, avenging Elena's death before helping his team stop her plans.
 He makes peace with Deckard and names his son Brian after his friend and brother-in-law Brian O'Conner.

 In F9, Dominic, Letty and little Brian are living off the grid when he and his crew face another threat in the form of his estranged brother, Jakob, an assassin who taken Cipher hostage for information and teaming up with a rogue covert operative named Otto to steal "Project Aries" in order to control all the world's computers and advanced weapons systems.
 The crew find out that Han is alive, having faked his death with Mr. Nobody in order to protect a girl whose DNA can access Project Aries.
-Dom faces Jakob, trying to get him to stop what he is doing, and it's revealed that Dom banished him from the family for believing that Jakob was responsible for their father's death due to him tampering his car during a race.
-Jakob would reveal that their father asked him to do it so that he would throw the race but make his loss look legit in order to pay back the people that he owed money to, only for everything to go wrong when the one of the other drivers forced him into the wall.
-Finally knowing the truth, Dom reconciles with Jakob and the two team up to stop Otto and Cipher, who manipulated Otto into letting her work with him to kill Dom and his crew.
+Dom faces Jakob, trying to get him to stop what he is doing, and it is revealed that Dom banished him from the family for believing that Jakob was responsible for their father's death due to him tampering his car during a race.
+Jakob would reveal that their father asked him to do it so that he would throw the race but make his loss look legit in order to pay back the people that he owed money to, only for everything to go wrong when one of the other drivers forced him into the wall.
+Finally knowing the truth, Dom reconciles with Jakob and the two team up to stop Otto and Cipher, who both double-crossed Jakob after Cipher manipulated Otto into letting her work with him to kill Dom and his crew.
 Dom later forgives Jakob and helps him escape, similar to how Brian helped him escape.

-In Fast X, Dom and the team face the return of Cipher and a new enemy named Dante.
+In Fast X, Dom and the team face the return of Cipher and a new enemy named Dante Reyes.